 The Big Picture: Staying Current in an Evolving Industry

 As long as we use electricity, we need electricians.

 With that, the duties of electricians are always changing.

 The codes are always being revised to stay up-to-date.

-For instance, in Portland, Oregon, the code was revised to require all houses built after 2008 to install childproof electrical sockets in which you can’t insert single-pointed objects.
+For instance, in Portland, OR, the code was revised to require all houses built after 2008 to install child-proof electrical sockets in which you can’t insert single-pointed objects.

 Besides the annual modifications of the code, the industry is evolving all the time too.

 Solar energy is gaining popularity, and electricians are required to install and inspect solar panel arrays on roofs.